 Ramp ground floor

-Since VisualARQ doesn’t have any parametric objects to create ramps, you need to use the Rhino tools to create them.
+Since VisualARQ doesn’t have any parametric objects to create ramps, we will use the Slab object to create them.
 There are multiple ways to create a ramp and the ramp fence.
 We will explain one of these methods.
+This chapter is divided into 3 parts:

 1. Ramp slab

-- Select the first rectangle (or surface) and turn its control points on (_PointsOn).
+- Select the first rectangle and turn its control points on (_PointsOn).

 - Select the control points of the 2 ending corners and _Move them up 1.5 m.
 Press ESC to turn points off (or run _PointsOff).